 There are currently no treatments for horses that have been in infected with mosquito-borne illnesses, however there are vaccinations to prevent them from becoming sick.
 Springtime is the perfect time to ask your veterinarian to vaccinate your horse.
 “Horse owners have made significant investments in their horses, financially, and emotionally,” says Hoyt Cheramie, DVM, MS, Dipl.
 “Helping protect their health and well-being with an appropriate vaccination schedule is best decision when the alternative is to cope with losing a horse or treating a horse for a preventable disease.”
 Source.

 At Mosquito Squad, we urge home and pet owners to protect themselves and their beloved animals from the dangers that mosquitoes and ticks can bring.
 Our mosquito control misting system is our most popular mosquito service for horse farms or stables.
 The automatic misting system is an installed mosquito system that sprays two to four times a day(for about 30 seconds) when mosquitoes are known to be the most active.
-The spray kills any adult mosquitoes and ticks on contact and continues to repel the pests in all treated areas.
+The mist kills any adult mosquitoes and ticks on contact and continues to repel the pests in all treated areas.

 The misting system is installed using environmentally friendly nylon tubing that connects to the stainless steel nozzles which are place sporadically around the perimeter of the property.
 They can be run and installed underground or along fences.
 The tubing connects to the drum and pump of the mosquito misting system that is most often placed near the home or stable.
 Mosquito Squad will come out and refill the drum any time more product is needed and to winterize it as the weather turns cool.
 If you have a particularly bad mosquito problem, the mosquito misting system can come with a remote that you can use for additional (or fewer) sprays.